-Meat, one of the largest exports that exist in Spain, was just one of the investment opportunities looked into by halal experts during the WIEF Roundtable in Spain.
+Meat, one of the largest exports that exist in Spain, was just one of the investment opportunities looked into by halal experts during the WIEF Roundtable in 2015.
 Here’s a recap of their discussion on Spain’s halal prospects and opportunities.

 Dr Imran Kausar, founder of the Halal Food Festival in United Kingdom, began the WIEF Roundtable session in Spain with a question: why should the halal industry work for Spain?
 ‘The Spanish market is a strong market, particularly from the perspective of exports of automobiles, citrus and olive oils.
 Spain has a tremendous amount of experience in exporting agricultural products.
 Meat is one of the largest export opportunities that exist,’ he said.

 He added that Spain had a very strong economic and legal framework.
 ‘This [legal framework] is very important in the context of attracting investment and businesses.
 Spain has geographic proximity to North Africa, the Middle East and indeed the whole world.
 It also has a strong Islamic heritage and legacy,’ he said.

 Dr Imran stressed that the halal trade was an important opportunity for Spain, as it was a big market that was growing every day.
 ‘Growth within the halal segment outpaces growth in any other part of the food business.
 According to forecasts, the halal food sector will be worth USD1.8 trillion by 2018 and its proportion of the overall food market is going to increase from 15 per cent to 17.5 per cent.’